CyberFlameGO/svnpython/Doc/library/logging.rst

    Initializes the handler with a buffer of the specified capacity.

-   .. method:: emit(record)
+.. method:: BufferingHandler.emit(record)

    Appends the record to the buffer.
 If :meth:`shouldFlush` returns true, calls :meth:`flush` to process the buffer.

-   .. method:: flush()
+.. method:: BufferingHandler.flush()

    You can override this to implement custom flushing behavior.
 This version just zaps the buffer to empty.

-   .. method:: shouldFlush(record)
+.. method:: BufferingHandler.shouldFlush(record)

    Returns true if the buffer is up to capacity.
 This method can be overridden to implement custom flushing strategies.

 .. class:: MemoryHandler(capacity[, flushLevel [, target]])